Race to make the race: Kenya sprinter in late dash to worlds - WHIZ News

 “Am positive that I will compete,” he wrote.
 “Thanks so much for your support and prayers.”

+He also thanked Kenyan President Uhuru Kenyatta and sports minister Amina Mohamed for help in ensuring the visa was issued.

-Omanyala gave up hope earlier in the day, when his visa still had not been issued.
+Omanyala gave up hope earlier in the day, when his visa was still in limbo.

 “I don’t understand why my passport is still in the U.S. Embassy,” Omanyala said on an early morning program on Kenyan radio station Vybez Radio.
 “Officials have been working on it overnight and I’m hoping to get some positive news but, either way, the race is tomorrow (Friday) and I can’t make it.”

-Omanyala, who has the third fastest time in the world this year in the 100, had said he was “shattered” to miss the worlds.
+Omanyala, who is the third fastest man in the world this year in the 100, had said he was “shattered” to miss the worlds.

 But in a late scramble, Omanyala was due to leave Kenya at 6 p.m. local time, the ministry of sports said.
 One Kenyan newspaper speculated that, with flight connections, Omanyala would touch down in Eugene around three hours before his qualifying heat.